 - Basic colors like black and olive can be hard to get ahold of

 2. Also Great: Magpul MOE Kit

 This is another one of our go-to Magpul Industries furniture sets.
-The MOE set comes in understated colors, like flat dark earth and olive drab, which are both very popular and won’t change the OEM look/feel of your rifle.
+The MOE set (Magpul Original Equipment) comes in understated colors, like flat dark earth and olive drab, which are both very popular and won’t change the OEM look/feel of your rifle.

 The MOE Carbine Stock kit is just right for your 14.5” and 16” length barrels and offers 3 Magpul MOE M-Lok slots on either side of the handguard as well as a basic grip cap and MOE pistol grip, but for a longer barrel setup, I like a little more handguard to keep us from cooking our hands on a hot barrel and provide some additional mounting space.

 What We Liked

 - Tons of places to mount m-lok accessories

 - Easily adjustable length of pull on the stock

 - This pistol grip is our personal favorite